 The Debtor managed its own affairs prior to the bankruptcy and will continue to manage its affairs after the bankruptcy.
-The Debtor is managed by Timothy Brooks, who holds a 100% interest in the company.
-Mr. Brooks handles the day to day operation of the business.
+The Debtor is managed by Tim Morgan, who holds a 100% interest in the company.
+Timothy Morgan handles the day to day operation of the business and is paid by the company, through owner draws, for his full time work.
+He is an insider and personally responsible for both management and his guarantee on the ServiceMaster debt.